Tumours of the throat and larynx (Brief information)

 Diagnosis: what kinds of tests are required?

-Usually, the doctor will take a detailed history and perform a physical exam including a laryngoscopy and throat inspection.
+Usually, the doctor will take a detailed history (anamnesis) and perform a physical examination including a laryngoscopy and throat inspection.
 Laryngoscopy is done to closely assess throat and larynx; it involves a thin tube with a lens and lights being positioned in the throat after passing tongue and uvula.
 If laryngoscopy raises suspicion of a tumour, the next step includes assessing the tumour by endoscopy.

 Good to know: There are no laboratory results that are specifically indicative of a throat or laryngeal tumour.